-Application : Applied Explanation on application of the practice The Group's internal audit function is outsourced to an independent professional firm, namely, KPMG MRC, to ensure there is an effective and independent internal audit function.
+Application : Applied Explanation on application of the practice The Group's internal audit function is outsourced to an independent professional firm, namely, KPMG MRC, to ensure effective and independent internal audit function.
 KPMG MRC reports directly to the BARC.
-The internal auditors are responsible to provide the BARC with The internal auditors are responsible to provide the BARC with independent and objective reports on the state of internal control of the various operating units within the Group and the extent of compliance of the units with the Group's established policies and procedures.
-To this end, the functions of the internal auditors are to: perform audit work in accordance with the pre-approved internal audit plan; carry out reviews on the system of internal control of the Group and the Company; review and comment on the effectiveness and adequacy of the existing control policies and procedures; and provide recommended corrective actions, if any, for the improvement of the control policies and procedures.
+The internal auditors are responsible for providing the BARC with independent and objective reports on the state of internal control of the various operating units within the Group and the extent of compliance of the units with the Group's established policies and procedures.
+To this end, the functions of the internal auditors are to: • perform audit work in accordance with the pre-approved internal audit plan; carry out reviews on the system of internal control of the Group and the Company; review and comment on the effectiveness and adequacy of the existing control policies and procedures; and provide recommended corrective actions, if any, for the improvement of the control policies and procedures.
 The BARC and the Board are satisfied with the performance of the internal auditors, KPMG MRC, in the provision of outsourced internal audit services to the Group and the Company.
-During the financial year under review, the internal auditors conducted internal audit works covering the following: Tenancy Management.
-Human Resource Management Further details of the Internal Audit Function are disclosed in the BARC Report of Annual Report 2024.
-Explanation for departure , required to complete the columns below.
+During the financial year under review, the internal auditors conducted internal audit work covering the following: Tenancy Management.
+Human Resource Management Further details of the Internal Audit Function are disclosed in the BARC Report of Annual Report 2025.
+Explanation for : departure Large companies are re encouraged to complete equired to complete the columns below.
 Non-large companies are the columns below.